Skip navigation

 • A runtime library of useful packages, all verified with SPARK.

-• A file system interface.
+• A file system interface module.

 CubedOS provides several advantages over "home grown" frameworks:

 • The message passing architecture is highly concurrent and allows many overlapping activities to be programmed in a natural way.
-For example, our implementation of the CCSDS File Delivery Protocol (CFDP) takes advantage of this.

 • The architecture provides a lot of runtime flexibility; programs can adapt their communication patterns at runtime.